jonnonz1/nz-statute-book/acts/public/2009/protected-disclosures-amendment-act-2009.md

 ### 4 Interpretation
 (1) Paragraph (e) of the definition of employee in section 3 is amended by adding (including a person who is a member of the board or governing body of the organisation).
-(2) The definition of employee in section 3 is amended by adding the following paragraph:.
+(2) The definition of employee in section 3 is amended by adding the following paragraph:
   (g) a person who works for the organisation as a volunteer without reward or expectation of reward for that work (3) Paragraph (b) of the definition of Ombudsman in section 3 is amended by omitting whom an Ombudsman and substituting whom the Chief Ombudsman.
-(4) Section 3 is amended by repealing the definition of public official and substituting the following definition:.
+(4) Section 3 is amended by repealing the definition of public official and substituting the following definition:
   - **public official** means a person who is an employee of a public sector organisation (5) Section 3 is amended by adding the following subsection as subsection (2):
   (2) An example used in this Act has the following status: